 The city will take action to correct any and all reported harassment to the extent evidence is available to verify the alleged harassment and any related retaliation.
 All allegations will be investigated.
+Formal investigations will be prompt, impartial, and thorough.
 Strict confidentiality is not possible in all cases of sexual harassment as the accused has the right to answer charges made against them; particularly if discipline is a possible outcome.
 Reasonable efforts will be made to respect the confidentiality of the individuals involved, to the extent possible.
+Any investigation process will be handled as confidentially as practical and related information will only be shared on a need-to-know basis and in accordance with the Minnesota Government Data Practices Act and/or any other applicable laws.